librenms/librenms/doc/Extensions/NFSen.md

 Below are the default settings used with nfdump for stats.

-For more defailted information on that, please see nfdump(1).
+For more defaulted information on that, please see nfdump(1).

 ```php
 $config['nfsen_last_max'] = 153600;